luisadha/drawercli/README.md

 rm -f /usr/sbin/drawercli
 ```

-if only login with proot
+if only install with proot

 ## Usage